CmdrStardust/Alite/ReadMe.txt

 Version History
 ---------------
+Version 1.5.5 Launches the missiles from below the ship so that they do not
+              cross the laser fire immediately.
+Small bugfix for multi user phones.

 Version 1.5.4 FINALLY fixes the accelerometer controls.
 More often than not,
               they were broken after Alite was resumed, or when you play the tutorial.
 No more.
 Also, some devices crashed when playing back